-Dana W. Mayo, Charles Weston Pickard Professor of Chemistry Emeritus, died on Saturday, November 26, 2016, at his home in Topsham after a long illness.
+Dana W. Mayo, Charles Weston Pickard Professor of Chemistry Emeritus, died on Saturday, November 26, 2016, at his home in Topsham, Maine after a long illness.

 I am sorry to inform you of the death of Dana W. Mayo, Charles Weston Pickard Professor of Chemistry Emeritus.
 Dana died on Saturday, November 26, 2016, at his home in Topsham after a long illness.
 He was 88 years old.